Adel-Hart/simulation-of-hardy-weinberg-Principle/readme.md

 ---

 it means, when in Mendelian population, the proportion of each gene pool constant. also means not in Mendelian population(By allowing natural selection to occur), the proportion of each gene pool unconstant.
+# 6. Reslt Error

+but real ratio has diffrence.
+i think this is caused by using "PRNG" (Pseudo-Random Number Generator). in principle, the randomness of transmission is truly random but, in program we use just pseudo random protocol. so it occured, i think